 Overinflation distorts the tyre's casing, but in this case it tends to lift the outer edges of the tread off the road surface and imposes extra load and more rapid wear on the centre of the tread.
-Owing to reduced flexibility the tyre will be more vulnerable to impact damage, ride quality will be impaired and the wheels will be more liable to bounce which can result in skidding due to brakes locking.
+Owing to reduced flexibilty the tyre will be more vulnerable to impact damage, ride quality will be impaired and the wheels will be more liable to bounce which can result in skidding due to brakes locking.

-Unlike cars on which tyre loads do not vary greatly it is not practicable to provide standard recommendations.
-This is because tyre loading and operating conditions vary widely.
+Unlike the cars on which the tyre loads do not vary greatly, it is not practicable to provide standard recommendations for the spreaders and trailers in general.
+This is because the tyre loading and operating conditions vary widely.